 Enjoy a day trip to one of the most historic sites in the US

 Visitors to Sapelo Island can see virtually every facet of a barrier island's natural community, from the forested uplands, to the vast salt marsh, and the complex beach and dunes systems.
-The mainland Visitor Center is located in Meridian and brings to life both the natural and cultural history of Sapelo.
+The mainland Visitor Center is located just outside of Darien, GA and brings to life both the natural and cultural history of Sapelo.
 Guided island tours highlight the Gullah-Geechee community of Hog Hammock, University of Georgia Marine Institute, the beautiful Reynolds Mansion and a working lighthouse.
 Built in 1820, the lighthouse was in service until 1905 when it was deactivated.
 Following its 1998 restoration, it once again became a working aid in navigation.

 Let Us Make Reservations for You

 Sapelo Island can be reached only by ferry, and reservations are required.
 Darien Waterfront Inn is a short 10-minute drive to the Sapelo Island Ferry and Visitor's Center.
 YourThe innkeeper, JoAnn, would be happy to make your Sapelo Island Tour reservations for you.
 The state of Georgia runs tours on Wednesdays from 8:30AM-12: 30 PM and Saturdays 9:00AM-1: 00 PM at a cost of $15/person.

 Guests can also take a tour with one of the local islanders, J R Grovner.
 He has a great tour on Tuesdays and Thursdays from 8:30AM-3:30 PM.
 Pack a lunch and you get plenty of time to enjoy lunch and shell-seeking on Nanny Goat Beach before returning to the ferry.
 The cost of this tour is $25/person paid to JR, plus $5/person for round trip ferry ride paid to DNR when boarding the ferry for the trip over to the island.
 Contact us today.